/ Papers / Modularizing Reasoning about AI Capabilities via Abstract Dijkstra Monads

 Authors.
 Cyrus Omar, Patrick Ferris and Anil Madhavapeddy

 See Also.
-This publication was part of my Planetary Computing project.
+This publication was part of the Planetary Computing project.

 News Updates